 }

-💡 Pro Tip: Render’s free tier spins your server down after 15 minutes of inactivity, causing a 30-50 second cold start on the next request.
-If that delay bothers you during testing, use the free service UptimeRobot to ping your server every 10 minutes and keep it awake at no cost.
-When you are ready for a permanent fix, upgrade to Render’s $7/month paid plan and the cold start disappears entirely.
+💡 Pro Tip: Start with Render.com’s free tier for testing.
+The 30-50 second cold start after 15 minutes of inactivity is completely acceptable while you are developing.
+Use the free service UptimeRobot to ping your server every 10 minutes and keep it awake at no cost.
+When you go live, upgrade to Render’s $7/month plan and the cold start disappears permanently.

 Open a new Claude conversation and ask it something that should trigger your tool.
+Ask Claude to check your low-inventory SKUs, pull last week’s campaign ROAS, or summarize your top-performing products by order volume.
 Watch whether Claude calls the right tool, passes the correct parameters, and returns useful data.
-Test with edge cases: missing data, invalid IDs, and large result sets.
+Test edge cases: a date range with no orders, a SKU that does not exist, a campaign that has been paused.
 Add error handling to your server so Claude receives a clear message when something goes wrong rather than a cryptic failure.
-Iterate until Claude uses your tools consistently and correctly without explicit prompting.

-📈 Real Marketing Use Cases for a Custom MCP with Claude
+Real Ecommerce Use Cases for a Custom MCP with Claude

-The highest-value custom MCP for Claude use cases in marketing all share one characteristic: they replace a manual data-transfer step that currently sits between your data and your AI.
-Here are the use cases delivering the most impact for marketing teams right now.
+The highest-value custom MCP use cases for ecommerce brands all share one characteristic: they replace a manual data-export step that currently sits between your store and your AI assistant.
+Here are the use cases delivering the most impact for Shopify brands right now.

 | Use Case | What the Custom MCP Does |